uo-ec607/lectures/09-spatial/09-spatial.md

 - The best overall resource right now may be [*Geocomputation with R*](https://geocompr.robinlovelace.net/index.html), a superb new text by Robin Lovelace, Jakub Nowosad, and Jannes Muenchow.
 This is a "living", open-source document, which is constantly updated by its authors and features a very modern approach to working with geographic data.
 Highly recommended.
 - Similarly, the rockstar team behind `sf`, Edzer Pebesma and Roger Bivand, are busy writing their own book, [*Spatial Data Science*](https://www.r-spatial.org/book/).
 This project is currently less developed, but I expect it to become the key reference point in years to come.
 Imporantly, both of the above books cover **raster-based** spatial data.
 - On the subject of raster data...
 If you're in the market for shorter guides, Jamie Afflerbach has a great introduction to rasters [here](https://rawgit.com/jafflerbach/spatial-analysis-R/gh-pages/intro_spatial_data_R.html).
 At a slightly more advanced level, UO's very own Ed Rubin has typically excellent tutorial [here](http://edrub.in/ARE212/section13.html).
 Finally, the `sf` team is busy developing a [new package](https://github.com/r-spatial/stars) called `stars`, which will provide equivalent functionality (among other things) for raster data.
+- If you want more advice on drawing maps, including a bunch that we didn't cover today (choropleths, state-bins, etc.), Kieran Healy's [*Data Vizualisation*](https://socviz.co/maps.html#maps) book has you covered.